manopino91/dogorpass-project/README.md

 ## Project Overview

 The **UFC Podcast Analyzer** is a specialized Python script designed to analyze UFC podcasts, specifically the **Dog or Pass UFC podcast** on YouTube.

+This project analyzes a YouTube podcast transcript, prompts AI Gemini to extract the winning picks,saves them in a database and enables statistical analysis

+of the winning percentage once matched with historical UFC data.

 With minor adjustments, it can be easily adapted to analyze other UFC-related podcasts by modifying the prompt in the **Gemini AI** settings.
-The script leverages the **YouTube API** and **Gemini AI** to process content, and it automatically sets up an **SQLite database** (`ufc_analyzer.db`) to store the results for easy access and analysis.
+The script leverages

+the **YouTube API** and **Gemini AI** to process content, and it automatically sets up an **SQLite database** (`ufc_analyzer.db`) to store the results for easy access and analysis.

 ### Key Features:

 - **YouTube API Access**: Fetches podcast content from YouTube.
 - **Gemini AI Analysis**: Analyzes podcast data for specific UFC-related insights.
 - **Database Storage**: Stores results in an SQLite database (`ufc_analyzer.db`).